cookie2/Final_Project_Programming/README.md

 #### You must notice that this version just available in Windows Operation System.
 #### If you use others Operation System, ask god for help.
 #### Just kidding, follow this:
-	1.Delete the section i comment "#get chrome version, just available in Windows" 2.Check your browser version.
+	1.Delete the section I comment "# get chrome version, just available in Windows" 2.Check your browser version.
-	3.Edit this line: version = eval(resp.split(".")[0]), the variable "version" must same as your browser.
+	3.Edit this line: version = eval(resp.split(".")[0]), the variable "version" must same as your browser version.
 		For example:
 			If your chrome version is 101, then your edition should be: version = 101